 This is again where layers are key.
 The temperatures in Quebec range from (-13°F to 41°F) in the winter.
 This is why your gear is everything!

 Overnight guests have a required mandatory training session to help ease and assure guests the best practices for their safety and comfort.

 Start with an undergarment made of synthetic clothing or a mix of wool and synthetic material.
 Avoid wearing cotton because it retains humidity.

 For the middle layer wear wool, flannel or a polar fleece so that you can control the humidity.
 Your exterior layer needs to shield out the wind and humidity but still allow for comfort.

-After an overnight, there are still so many reasons to stay on property.
+After an overnight stay, there are still so many reasons to stay on property.

 Go Snow Tubing on The Largest Winter Playground in North America

-There are so many winter activities that separate groups based on ability level but snow tubing is really perfect for families and friends who enjoy staying together during an activity.
+There are so many winter activities that separate groups based on ability level.
+Snow tubing is really perfect for families and friends who enjoy staying together during an activity.